48 Hours in Chicago: How to Spend a Weekend in the Windy City

 Of course, a visit to Chicago isn’t complete without trying the famous deep-dish Chicago pizza.
 You can count on an argument if you ask Chicagoans for the best place.
 To avoid a squabble, plan on trying a few pizza joints and then make up your own mind.

-After much research, we made our way to Pequod’s Pizza (2207 N Clybourn Ave).
-This always-busy place is known for its deep-dish pizza with a delicious caramelized crust.
+After much research and wavering, we made our way to Pequod’s Pizza (2207 N Clybourn Ave).
+This always-busy place is known for its deep-dish pizza with a delicious caramelised crust.
 The crust comes from the thin layer of cheese they sprinkle along the edge of the dough before it’s put in the super-hot oven.

 Other highly recommended places are Lou Malnati’s, Gino’s East and Giordano’s (all have various outlets throughout the city).
 Try them all on your weekend trip to Chicago.
 Bring your eating pants!